Yann-P/vps-infra/README.md

 ### Example services included in this example (adapt to your needs)

 - Nextcloud (alternative to Google Drive or iCloud)
-- [Immich](https://immich.app/), alternative to Google Photos or iCloud Photos.
+- [Immich](https://immich.app/), alternative to Google Photos or iCloud Photos
 - BitTorrent with a Web UI, that downloads through a VPN
 - [Jellyfin](https://jellyfin.org/) (media server) connected to the BitTorrent downloads folder

 ### Adding services

-1. add to `docker-compose.yml` and expose only to localhost (`127.0.0.1:port:port`).
+1. add to `docker-compose.yml` and expose only to localhost (`127.0.0.1:port:port`)
 2. everything in `./data` is backed up by default.
 If you want to exclude it from backups, change `borgmatic/config.yml`.
-If it's a database, use the appropriate borgmatic sections.
+If it's a database, use the appropriate section.
 3. set up a subdomain with an entry `A {public IP address of your server}`
 4. add to `caddy/Caddyfile`
 5. start the service `docker compose up -d` and rebuild Caddy `docker compose up -d --build caddy`